Omobayode6/cloud-engineering/README.md

 The first dash (-) indicates the type of file (d for directory, s for special file, and - for a regular file).
 * cat /etc/passwd - To get users and their groups (username : password : user ID : Group ID : homeDIR : shellUsed)
 * useradd <username> - To create user
-* useradd -m <username> - To create userwith home directory
+* useradd -m <username> - To create user with home directory
 * useradd -g <primarygroupname> <username> - to create user with primary group name.
 * userdel username - to delete a user.
-* groups <username> - To get the user group.
+* groups <username> - To get the usergroup.
 (Output - username: usergroupName)
-* id -gn <username> - To get the groupname
+* id -gn <username> - To get the groupname of the user
-* id <username> - To get the user and group id with the group name
+* id <username> - To get the user and group id with the groupname
 * usermod -g <groupname> <username> - make the group user primary group.
 * usermod -G <groupname> <username> - Add user to another group (to a new supplementary group)
 * usermod -G <groupname1>,<groupname2> <username> - Add user to multiple groups